Harebrained Schemes

 Harebrained Schemes, LLC is an American video game developer based in Seattle, Washington.
 It was co-founded in 2011 by Jordan Weisman and Mitch Gitelman.
 Prior to founding Harebrained Schemes, Weisman and Gitelman worked together on the MechCommander and Crimson Skies franchises at FASA, another company founded by Weisman.
-As of mid-2015, the studio had under 60 employees.
+As of 2015, the studio had under 60 employees.
 The studio was acquired by Paradox Interactive in June 2018, and became independent again on January 1, 2024.